Observations from Seahawks rookie minicamp: D.K. Metcalf impresses on Day 1

 By that measure, Carroll said two who impressed him Friday were linebackers Cody Barton and Ben Burr-Kirven.

-“Both (Burr-Kirven) and Cody really impressive just throughout the first day of having so much command of what we were doing, the communication and their awareness, changing the fronts and doing the things they had to do,’’ Carroll said.
+“Both (Burr-Kirven) and Cody were really impressive just throughout the first day of having so much command of what we were doing, the communication and their awareness, changing the fronts and doing the things they had to do,’’ Carroll said.
 “They were really good at it today.
-Even with as simple as the installation is it’s still a lot and the offense is doing enough formationally that it challenges them.’’
+Even with as simple as the installation is, it’s still a lot and the offense is doing enough formationally that it challenges them.’’

-Carroll said for now Burr-Kirven will play primarily weakside, which will set up some interesting competition at a position where the starter is K.J.
-Wright but where Mychal Kendricks, Austin Calitro and Shaquem Griffin also all saw time last season due to injuries, with even Barkevious Mingo used there in a few schemes.
+Carroll said Burr-Kirven will play primarily weakside, which will set up some interesting competition.
+The starter is K.J.
+Wright and Mychal Kendricks, Austin Calitro and Shaquem Griffin saw time last season because of injuries.
+Even Barkevious Mingo played there in a few schemes.

-That appears to mean Barton being used more as a middle linebacker.
+That appears to mean Barton will be used more as a middle linebacker.
 But Carroll said the plan is for each to learn both spots, saying they will “have great versatility in time.’’

 Carroll likes his Jazz (Ferguson)

-Another receiver who also caught Carroll’s eye is Jazz Ferguson, who on Friday was officially announced as one of 12 players Seattle has signed as an undrafted free agent.
+Another receiver who caught Carroll’s eye is Jazz Ferguson, who was officially announced as one of 12 players the Seahawks signed as an undrafted free agent.

 Ferguson began his career at LSU but was dismissed from the team in 2016 for what reports said was a failed drug test.
-He then transferred to Northwestern State where he had 66 receptions for 1,117 yards and 13 touchdowns last season.
+He transferred to Northwestern State where he had 66 receptions for 1,117 yards and 13 touchdowns last season.

 “I’ve watched a lot of Jazz to see him do the stuff that a big man does,” Carroll said.
 “He plays very well at the sidelines and very good body control, a good physical presence going up for the ball, can make that the high catches and can catch the ball back shoulder type stuff.’’

-Two tryout players who literally stood out
+Two tryout players literally stood out

-Also attending the camp are 44 players who are here on a tryout basis, hoping to do enough to get signed to the 90-man roster (which, of course, means releasing someone to make room).
+Also attending the camp are 44 players on a tryout basis, hoping to do enough to get signed to the 90-man roster (which, of course, means releasing someone to make room).

 It’s too early to say who may have a shot.